Cambridge-ICCS/cambridge-iccs.github.io/summerschool24.md

 <div id="abstract-workshop-7">
 <p>
-To make the best use of today's massively parallel and heterogeneous (both CPU and GPU) computing resources we need to use several programming models.
+To make the best use of today"s massively parallel and heterogeneous (both CPU and GPU) computing resources we need to use several programming models.
 OpenMP is an open specification for a directive based programming model that can take advantage of all the cores on a processor and offload computations to GPUs making only minimal changes to the C, C++ or Fortran source code.
 </p>
 <p>
 This session will serve as an introduction to the OpenMP programming model for GPU acceleration.
 You will learn how to introduce the directives into your code, and put this into practice using OpenMP to speed up example programs.